Nutze bei deiner Bestellung eines Komplett-Maulkorbes den Code MKSUMMER um 15% zu Sparen.

 🐶 Odors are inhaled and exhaled separately – This means that dogs can continuously absorb new scent information, while we simply mix smells with each breath.

-🐶 The finest scent nuances are filtered out – your dog not only smells “pizza”, but can distinguish individual ingredients such as cheese, tomato sauce and oregano.
+🐶 The finest scent nuances are filtered out – your dog doesn’t just smell “pizza”, but can distinguish individual ingredients such as cheese, tomato sauce and oregano.

-In short: While we only perceive a scent as a whole, the dog’s nose breaks it down into its individual parts – as if it had a built-in “smell equalizer”.
+In short: While we only perceive a scent as a whole, the dog's nose breaks it down into its individual components - as if it had a built-in "smell equalizer".

 What can your dog perceive through his nose?